flare-foundation/docs/docs/tutorials/price-provider/ftso-price-provider/price-provider-faq.md

 ## Which currencies are available on the network?

 The best way to get available currencies is to query the `FtsoRegistry` that holds information about available FTSOs, their addresses, prices and indices.
-Songbird currently supports the following symbols: `[XRP, LTC, XLM, DOGE, ADA, ALGO, BCH, DGB, BTC, ETH, FIL]`, but new ones could be added by governance vote.
+Songbird currently supports the following symbols: `[XRP, LTC, XLM, DOGE, ADA, ALGO, BCH, DGB, BTC, ETH, FIL, SGB]`, but new ones could be added by governance vote.

 ## Is there a slashing mechanism for non-availability?